Kurtis12321/ALevelCW/README.md

 # ALevelCW
-A Level Coursework - POS System
+A Level Coursework - POS System created in visual basic